Provo, Raleigh ranked as best U.S. business cities

 "Brigham Young University provides a stabilizing presence to their economy," he added.

-The university is the third-largest private college by enrollment in the United States, and had 13 start-up businesses in 2010, behind only the University of Utah and the Massachusetts Institute of Technology.
+The university is the third-largest private college by enrolment in the United States, and had 13 start-up businesses in 2010, behind only the University of Utah and the Massachusetts Institute of Technology.

 Raleigh, N.C. was ranked second in the list, with a rapidly growing population driven by projected job growth of 2.9 percent, Ozanian said.